Wendy (singer): 2014–2019: Debut with Red Velvet and solo activities

-In June 2018, Wendy was announced filming in Austria with Seulgi for Battle Trips special episode themed 'The Country I Want to Live in'.
+In June 2018, Wendy was featured with Seulgi for Battle Trips special episode themed 'The Country I Want to Live in', in which the pair visited Austria.

 In July 2018, Wendy collaborated with Yang Da-il for the single "One Summer" which was released on July 2.
-In October, it was announced that Wendy was set to release an English duet with American singer John Legend entitled "Written in the Stars" as part of the third season of SM Station, Station x 0 which would be Wendy's sixth time to participate in the project.
+In October, it was announced that Wendy was set to release an English duet with American singer John Legend entitled "Written in the Stars" as part of the third season of SM Station, Station x 0.
 The music video for the duet was released on October 19, 2018, on YouTube.
 In November 2018, Wendy released the song "Goodbye" for the soundtrack of JTBC drama The Beauty Inside.

 On February 22, 2019, Wendy released the solo soundtrack, "What If Love", for tvN's drama Touch Your Heart.
-In October, Wendy participated once again in King of Mask Singer, under the alias 'Green Witch'.
+In October, Wendy participated once again in King of Mask Singer, under the alias "Green Witch".